AnimeshDeb/moodAudio/README.md

-# moodVid
+# moodAudio

 Goal:
-To make a website that allows users to make AI motivational  videos for youtube, integrating emotional/authentic voices, background music, and professional scripts.
+To make a website that allows users to make AI motivational podcast audio, integrating emotional/authentic voices, background music, and professional scripts.

-Status 9/5/2025:
+Status 9/13/2025:
--  Merge audio from mp3 with visuals in mp4 (still need further testing)
+- Added landing page
+- Useflow complete, now users can generate audio from a prompt
+- Added styling and loading states.

 TODO:
-- Solve no audio issue in mp4
-- Security measures tbd: honeypot, recaptcha
+- Add a logout button